citp/privacy-policy-historical/i/iw/iwa/iwantu.com.md

 **What information do we collect about others?**

-  * Some features of the Site allow you to share your Site experience with people you know (“your Contacts”), or to invite them to join the Site.
+  * Some features of the Site allow you to share your Site experience with people you know (your Contacts), or to invite them to join the Site.
 When given the option to do so you can choose to upload your Contacts information; we will request their name and email address.
   * If you give us your password to upload these Contacts through a web based email provider we shall not store your password after you have uploaded your Contact's addresses.

 **How do we use information about your Contacts?**